kegrimes/Group22LargeProject/README.md

 Park Pal is a web application that allows for users to track ride waiting times while going through a specific theme park.
 There are several parks a user can add on thier account to see its ride wait times.
 Not only that, but users can also create a trip where they can add certain rides they want to ride during that trip.

 ## My Part: Lead API
 This application has basic functioning of searching, deleting, adding, and updating.
-I worked on all these basic functions for the webite and mobile app.
+I worked on all these basic functions for the webite and mobile app using _JavaScript_ and _MongoDB_ commands to connect to our database.
 All APIs can be found in `server.js` and its documentation was done on SwaggerHub for organization and to make it easier for frontend to determine the input and return values of each API.

 ## Api Documentation:
 [SwaggerHub](https://app.swaggerhub.com/apis/KEGRIMES02/LargeProject/1.0.0#/)